 The Christian life ought not to be reduced to a set of viewpoints, or simply being a do-gooder.
 At it’s essence it is about opening up to and following another Person, and living according to his style of life.
 It’s about seeing as he sees, feeling as he feels, and doing what he does where he does it.
 Jesus’ head-butting with the Pharisees, his heart-to-hearts with the sinners, and his “all-in” attitude displayed on the Cross sketch a few basic characteristics which ought to deeply question his followers.

 Life with Christ is not lived in a lazy slumber.
 It is about accepting a challenge and freely doing ones part in order to reach the end.
 There is a real need to “go-vertical,” to set oneself apart from the flat-lands where the challenges are few and far between in order to engage reality in all of it’s complexity.

-Confronting head on the different aspects of one’s life as a Christian requires interior strength and resistance.
+Confronting head-on the different aspects of one’s life as a Christian requires interior strength and resistance.
 One cannot expect to go far malnourished and with a poorly kept body.
-It is vital to recognize and take seriously the different “food-sources” of the Christian which enable him to prepare himself for the different feats of the daily life.
-Without Christ one can do nothing (Jn 15: 5).
+It is vital to recognize and take seriously the different “food-sources” of the Christian which enable him to prepare himself for the different feats of daily life.
+Without Christ, one can do nothing (Jn 15: 5).
 Without the Sacraments, personal prayer, and friendship, the path can become increasingly bleak.